Range of Cultural Dimensions That Enable Us to Compare Many Countries by Hofstede

 The phase is exemplified by several problems, which result in confusion, frustration, anxiety, and irritation.
 The problems arise because individuals are forced to adjust to new ways of life.

-Adjustment phase
+Adjustment Phase

-In this phase, persons commence to do away with their old habits and start to adopt new habits.
+In this phase, people commence to do away with their old habits and start to adopt new habits.
 They start to adopt patterns of behavior that characterize people in new places.
 However, the stage also involves a lot of risk-taking and experimenting.

 Persons who are almost fully recovered exemplify this stage.
 Thus, persons learn and appreciate local customs that would enable them to work with others.
 It is important to note that individuals internalize the new ways of life that they learn and utilize them in their interactions.

-Importance of the information
+Importance of the Information

 Culture shock information would be important to someone new to a country in two ways.
 First, the information would prepare such a person to encounter a new culture that would be quite different from what he or she is used to in his or her country.
 Second, the person would be ready to learn the new culture and interact with new people effectively.